VVishnu21/Vishnuvardhan-Task-Manager---Assessment/README.md

 ### How to Use (In Jupyter Notebook)

+## Install Dependencies (In Jupyter Notebook)

+         - pip install spacy pandas scikit-learn dateparser
+         - python -m spacy download en_core_web_md

 ## Find the Source code in the "main" area repository named as "Task Manager Agent.ipynb"

-## Find the Source Code Run them all and then
+###  How to Use (In Jupyter Notebook)

-1).
-Add a Task :
+# Add a Task
-       -- add_task(" ")
+     - add_task("Submit final report by tomorrow")
      -- Predict category and priority
         -- Extract a deadline
         -- Save to CSV and database
         -- Retrain the ML models

+Automatically detects:

+   -- Category: Work

+   -- Priority: High

+   -- Deadline: e.g. 2025-05-08

-2).
-View Tasks :
+# View Tasks
-       -- view_tasks()
+     - view_tasks()
-        - See all tasks with their deadlines and whether they’re due, overdue, or upcoming.
+     - Shows all tasks with their category, priority, deadline, and status (e.g. Due Today, Overdue).

-3).
-Delete All Tasks :
+# Delete All Tasks
-       -- delete_all_tasks()
+     - delete_all_tasks()
-        - This will clear the database.
-Use with care.
+     - Clears all tasks from the database.

 ## How It Works
  --- spaCy detects date expressions like "tomorrow", "this evening"